COVID-19: This Is the Deadliest County in America

 According to The New York Times, South Dakota currently is one of the hardest-hit states in America and one where the rates of “new deaths are increasing.”

 The next hardest-hit county is Hancock County, Georgia, which has a death rate of 5.27 per 1,000 people.
 This county sits east of Atlanta, and its average population over the past five years was 8,535.
-Next is Emporia, Virginia, with 5.20 deaths per 1,000 people on November 15.
-The county has a five-year average population of 5,381.
+The next county is Emporia, Virginia, with 5.20 deaths per 1,000 people on November 18.
+It has a five-year average population of 5,381.
 It is in the southern part of the state, near the North Carolina border.

 Galax County, Virginia, also near the North Carolina border, ranks fourth by the same measure at 4.52.
 Its population is 6,638.
-Next on the list based on deaths per 1,000 is East Feliciana, Louisiana, at 4.26.
-It has a five-year average population of 19,499.
+Next on the list based on deaths per 1,000 is Dickey County, North Dakota, at 4.43.
+It has a five-year population average of 4,970.

 Another measure of how hard a county has been hit is confirmed cases per 1,000.
-On November 15, this figure was highest in Trousdale, Tennessee, where the number was 193.98.
+On November 18, this figure was highest in Trousdale, Tennessee, where the number was 196.07.
 The county has a five-year average population of 9,573.
-Chattahoochee, Georgia, ranked second for confirmed cases per 1,000 at 177.30.
-Its population is 10,767.
-Bon Homme County, South Dakota, is next with 174.06 confirmed cases per 1,000.
-Its five-year population average stands at 6,969.